 Introducing Christopher Powell, better known as Chris, born in Santa Cruz, CA – on the central coast of California, about 70 miles south of San Francisco and best known to the world as a surfing mecca.
-An 18-year veteran Microsoftie Chris is now working for the Educational Outreach unit of UW, and has a BA in computer science from UC Berkeley.
-Not surprisingly then, he likes playing with numbers and looking for trends in data, so being the chapter treasurer sensibly fits his character.
-He currently live in Seattle with his wife Jewels and two four-legged “children”… his two adult children now living in other parts of the state.
+An 19-year veteran Microsoftie Chris is now working for the Continuum College of UW, and has a BA in computer science from UC Berkeley.
+Not surprisingly then, he likes playing with numbers and looking for trends in data, and was the chapter treasurer for many years.
+He currently live in Seattle with his wife Jewels… his two adult children now living in other parts of the state.

 Chris is a dedicated fan of big music – symphonic, choral and even just big-sound-instruments – pieces like Carmina Burana, Rite of Spring, Holst’s The Planets, Bach’s Toccata and Fugue in D minor, and the 4th movement of Beethoven’s 9th.
 A lifelong favorite is Mussorgsky’s Pictures at an Exhibition, which he first heard in the Emerson, Lake and Palmer rock version and only later heard in the Ravel orchestration.
 It remains his all-time favorite piece and he tries to never miss a local performance of it.